Upcoming closures

 • vegetation clearance and slip tidying work.

-There's still a lot of work to do to complete the SH58 Safety Improvements Project.
-The road is usually kept open to traffic, which limits how much work we can do on project.
+We're nearly there with the SH58 Safety improvements project.
+The road is usually kept open to traffic, which limits how much work we can do on a project.
 In future, further weekend road closures may be an option to help progress the project.

 We’d like to thank Wellingtonians for your patience with the closure, and the detours and increased traffic that resulted.